rainsoundsforsleeping

 Are rain sounds safe for babies?

 Rain sounds are safe for babies when used correctly.
-The American Academy of Pediatrics (2023) recommends sound machines at 50 dB or lower, placed at least 7 feet from the crib, not on the crib rail.
+The American Academy of Pediatrics (2023 noise-exposure policy) advises low volume, distance from the infant, and limited duration, but does not set a specific decibel or distance figure.
+The practical targets come from the Hugh et al study of infant sleep machines (Pediatrics, 2014): keep the level at or below 50 dB (the hospital-nursery limit) measured at the crib, place the device as far from the crib as practical (the study measured to about 6.5 feet), not on the crib rail.
 Never use headphones or earbuds with infants.
 Ask your pediatrician before use with infants under 3 months.

 How do I know if rain sounds are too loud for my baby?